DeepuBhasin/Web-Developer-Notes/10 ReactJs/03-React-test-library-and-jest/_Documentation_Jest.md

 ---

 ### 📘RTL (React Testing Library)

 * This is test library which is use to find UI Elements on the page like button, input, heading, any thing etc.

 * Steps in testing UI

-  1. Render Component
+  1. Render Component.

-  2. Find element and action
+  2. Find element rendered by the component.

-  3. Assertions
+  3. Assert against the element found in step 2 which will pass or fail the test.

+To render the component, we use the render method from RTL

+For assertion, we use expect passing in a value and combine it with a matcher function from jest or jest-dom.

+Queries are the methods that Testing library provides to find elements on the page.

 * Type of RTL Queries

   1. Find Single elements

-     1. getBy : **if not found return error**
+     1. getBy : Throw a descriptive error if no elements match or if more than one match is found.

      2. queryBy : **return null if no elements match**

      3. findBy: **return a Promise which resolves when an element is found**

   2. Find Multiple elements

      1. getAllBy :

      2. queryAllBy

      3. findAllBy

-📚 **Note :  The suffix can be one of Role, LabelText, PlaceHolderText, Text, DisplayValue, AltText, Title and finally TestId**
+**⚠️Note :**  The suffix can be one of Role, LabelText, PlaceHolderText, Text, DisplayValue, AltText, Title and finally TestId.

 ---